Last Updated: 2019-01-18 By 4 Min Read

 Complex machined parts could no longer be made by skilled operator alone.

-At first machines were hardwired, and then instructions were given via punched tape starting in 1952. five years later, NC machines were being installed in metal working production environments all over the united states. by the mid 1960s, NC technology was playing a dominant role in the industry.
+At 1st machines were hardwired, and then instructions were given via punched tape starting in 1952.
+5 years later, NC machines were being installed in metal working production environments all over the united states. by the mid 1960s, NC technology was playing a dominant role in the industry.

 Most machine programs were recorded on a punched paper or aluminium tape until about 1980. in the 1970s and 80s, the growth of microprocessor technology made it possible for computers to be connected directly to NC machines using cables, hence the term CNC.